segunak/SegunAkinyemi.com/docs/_posts/2023-06-13-roches-maxim.md

   - tech
 ---

-You ever hear a word or phrase that perfectly describes something you'd often thought about, but didn't have a name for?
+Have you ever heard a word or phrase that perfectly describes something you'd often thought about, but didn't have a name for?
 The joy that comes from discovering that official (or colloquial) term is downright vindicating.
 I recently had this satisfying experience after coming across a concept called [Roche's Maxim of Data Transformation](https://ssbipolar.com/2021/05/31/roches-maxim/){:target="_blank"}.

 It states: